 Gearhart Beach & North

-But as we talk about driving on the beach, a word of caution is in order!
+In regard to driving on the beach, a word of caution is in order!
 You need to know what you're doing and use caution at all times.
 Dogs, kids, and shorebirds can come from seemingly nowhere.
 Observe the speed limit, keep your eye on the sand so you don't get hung up on a buried chunk of driftwood, and never, ever spin donuts.
 Not only is it illegal, but it has sometimes been deadly.
-Obviously low tide is the best time for driving on the beach, and you should stay on or near the hard sand.
-On a daily basis people get their cars stuck in the sand, and towing companies, if they will come out onto the beach at all, charge an-arm-and-a-leg to get you out.
+Obviously, low tide is the best time for driving on the beach, and you should stay on or near the hard sand.
+On a daily basis, people get their cars stuck in the sand, and towing companies, if they will come out onto the beach at all, charge an-arm-and-a-leg to get you out.
 Do not drive on or just below the dunes as they can easily collapse.
 Don't try to imitate TV commercials by driving in the water, and be sure that you can get out of the way of sneaker waves.
-There are actually a few cars buried several feet down in the sand or under water offshore near Gearhart Beach that have been permanently lost to the surf.
+There are actually a few cars buried several feet down in the sand or underwater offshore near Gearhart Beach that have been permanently lost to the surf.
 Try explaining that one to your insurance company!
 (Or to your dad....)